-On May 11, 2009, Novo Nordisk, a Danish manufacturer of insulin, medicines and other pharmaceutical supplies whose American Depository Receipts ("ADRs") trade on the New York Stock Exchange, entered into a deferred prosecution agreement with the Department of Justice and settled related charges with the SEC resulting from illegal kickbacks paid to the former Iraqi government in connection with the U.N.
-Oil-for-Food program ("OFFP").
-As part of the three-year deferred prosecution agreement, Novo agreed to pay a \$9 million fine and cooperate fully with the DOJ's ongoing OFFP investigation for conspiring to violate the FCPA's books and records provision and to commit wire fraud.
+On May 11, 2009, Novo Nordisk, a Danish manufacturer of insulin, medicines and other pharmaceutical supplies whose American Depository Receipts trade on the New York Stock Exchange, entered into a Deferred Prosecution Agreement ("DPA") with the Department of Justice and settled related charges with the SEC resulting from illegal kickbacks paid to the former Iraqi government in connection with the U.N.
+Oil-for-Food Programme ("OFFP").
+As part of the three-year DPA, Novo agreed to pay a \$9 million fine and cooperate fully with the DOJ's ongoing OFFP investigation for conspiring to violate the FCPA's books and records provision and to commit wire fraud.
 Under the SEC's settlement, Novo agreed to pay over \$6 million in disgorgement of profits and prejudgment interest and a \$3,025,066 civil penalty and is permanently enjoined from violating the FCPA's books and records and internal control provisions.